What is massage therapy?

-A massage is the stroking, kneading, rolling, and pressing of the skin and muscles.
-There are many different styles, each with different origins and aims, but the premise of the treatment is the same - to relax and rebalance the body and to make you feel good.
+Massage therapy is the stroking, kneading, and pressing of the skin and muscles.
+There are many different techniques from varying origins used by massage therapists, but the goal of all massage treatment is the same – to address issues such as pain, injury recovery, muscle imbalances and tension.

 With more than 250 variations of massage and bodywork therapies available around the world, understandably, it can get a little overwhelming.
-Below we look at some of the most common forms of massage, to help you learn which type of massage might be right for you.
+On this page, we look at some of the most common forms of massage therapy, to help you learn which type of massage might be right for you.

 Types of massage